joshnuss/1000experiments.dev/src/routes/posts/chrome-autofill-extension.md

 })
 ```

-Then in the extension, I can send a message from Svelte:
+Then in the extension, I can send messages from Svelte `on:click`:

 ```html
 <!-- App.svelte (displayed in extension popup) -->